TakabayaP/TakabayaP/README.md

-takabayp, Waseda Univ.
-The Department of Intermedia Art and Science
+Waseda Univ.
+Graduate School of Fundamental Science and Engineering, Department of Intermedia Studies

 <!---
 TakabayaP/TakabayaP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.